 h5) What are the risks associated with differentiation of registrant status as legal or natural persons across multiple jurisdictions?
 (See EDPB letter of 5 July 2018).

+The EPDP Team discussed these questions extensively.

+In answer to question “h3,”

-The EPDP Team discussed these questions extensively (see [include link to this document which includes the different proposals]) and although the EPDP Team agrees that Contracted Parties should be allowed to treat legal and natural persons differently, the EPDP Team did not agree on whether this should be required and/or what further steps could or should be undertaken to determine what mechanism is needed to ensure reliable determination of status.
+the EPDP Team agrees that Contracted Parties should be allowed to treat legal and natural persons differently.

+the EPDP Team did not agree on whether treating legal and natural persons differently should be required

+the EPDP team did not agree what further steps could or should be undertaken to determine whether consensus could be obtained for this part of the question.

-The EPDP Team further agrees under GDPR there is a legal basis to treat legal and natural persons differently, but does not agree on whether that means Contracted Parties should be required to do so, or whether the challenges and legal risks involved in doing so result in leaving this optional.
-Similarly, the EPDP Team discussed the implication of other data protection regimes which could have different requirements that impact both natural and/or legal persons that would need to be factored in.
+In answer to question “h4,” the EPDP Team agrees that, under GDPR, there is a legal basis to treat legal and natural persons differently.

+In answer to question “h5,” the contracted parties identified substantial legal, liability and cost risks associates with attempting to differentiate registrant status as legal or natural persons across multiple jurisdictions with globally dispersed data operating under different privacy regimes.
+See their comments below.

+A small group was convened to discuss the charter questions and (among other items) whether the legal and liability risks described by contracted parties could be ameliorated to an extent so that contracted parties could undertake a distinction between legal and natural persons.

+As a result of the small group recommendation, the EPDP team debated whether additional research should be undertaken to inform the policy debate.
+The EPDP team is divided on the issue – this division is described in their comments:

+Contracted Parties, supported by the NCSG, stated that they “oppose/reject any recommendations for new contractual requirements in the EPDP Draft Initial Report, and will remain opposed to these recommendations as we move towards final recommendations”.
+Stated opposition to retaining the current permissive language of the Temp Spec, are, in the opinion of the CPH and NCSG, based on “refuted assertions or non-implementable options, many of which, even if they were in scope, given the state of the art, the cost of implementation, and the likely impact to the rights of the data subjects, are currently unreasonable”.
+The Contracted Parties and the NCSG are of the view that any of the currently proposed amendments to the already stated requirements of the Temporary Specification “remain outside the scope of the EPDP and should be a matter for another, more appropriate PDP” according to CPH and NCSG.

+[Add other comments as appropriate]

 The EPDP Team identified a number of risks, including:

+The difficulty of distinguishing between the two at the point of registration could lead to the unnoticed and unintended publication of the private data of many natural persons.

 While legal persons don’t have the same protections under GDPR, natural persons employed by a legal person (and who may be designated as the registrant, admin or technical contact) are still natural persons enjoying rights and protections under GDPR.
 Some noted that this risk may be minimized through clear explanatory language beneath each field when filling in data fields within domain name registrations.

 There may be situations in which it can be difficult to separate the data of natural persons from that of legal persons.
 This can be the case, for example, if the legal person is a sole proprietorship, if the name of a person appears in the company’s name, if the business address is a natural person’s residence, or if an email address is assigned to a single individual (“john.doe@company.example.com” as opposed to “info@company.example.com.